 Our net cash from operating activities is generated primarily from operating income from our resorts.
-Our net cash used in operating activities for the year ended December 31, 2020 was \$99.9 million, compared to \$72.2 million provided by operating activities for the year ended December 31, 2019.
+Our net cash provided by operating activities for the year ended December 31, 2021 was \$29.6 million, compared to \$99.9 million of net cash used in operating activities for the year ended December 31, 2020.
+The increase was primarily due to improved performance across our portfolio due to the ongoing recovery from the COVID-19 pandemic and our resorts being open for the entirety of 2021 as compared to 2020, during which time we closed all of our resorts for the second quarter and experienced severely reduced occupancy during the third and fourth quarters.